havanagrawal/followapp-exotel-listener/README.md

 # A RESTful listener service for FollowApp

 ## Overview
-A simple service that responds to GET requests
+A simple service exposed to Exotel that responds to GET/POST requests

-There are two service endpoints that this service exposes:
+There are three service endpoints that this service exposes:

-1. Generate a response based on the user's input on the "Gather" applet of the Exotel workflow
+1. GET: Generate a response based on the user's input on the "Gather" applet of the Exotel workflow (webapi/exotel/userinput)
-2. Generate and return an audio file based on query parameters passed.
+2. GET: Generate and return an audio file based on query parameters passed. (webapi/exotel/audioresponse)
+3. POST: Call the user, specified via a JSON object. (webapi/exotel/call)

 ## Build using Maven

     mvn clean package

 A .war file will be generated, which can be deployed to the container of your choice.

-(I use Tomcat 9)
+## Deployment on heroku

+    heroku deploy:war --war exotelListener.war --app <your-app_name>

 ## Eclipse
 1. Download M2E, and import the project into Eclipse directly using "Import existing Maven project"
+2. You need to define two properties files, exotel.properties containing the sid and token, and audio.properties, containing the base path to look for audio files.
-2. You also need to ensure that the output folder for src/main/resources is set to WEB-INF/classes, or the audio files will not be found.
+3. You also need to ensure that the output folder for src/main/resources is set to WEB-INF/classes, or the properties files will not be found.

 ## Using POSTMAN
 To test these services, I use the Chrome plugin POSTMAN